cisagov/ScubaGear/baselines/teams.md

 ### Policies
 #### MS.TEAMS.10.1v1
-Record an event SHOULD be set to Organizer can record.
+Record an event SHOULD be set to Organizer can record Global (org-wide default) meeting policy and all custom policies.
 - _Rationale:_ TODO
 - _Last modified:_ July 2023